Abbildungen der Seite

 April 29-Chicago, Ill.; University of Chicago 3, University of Texas 0; stopped by rain.

-April 30--South Bethlehem, Pa.; Lehigh 6, Ursinus 0.
+April 30-South Bethlehem, Pa.; Lehigh 6, Ursinus 0.

 May 1-Philadelphia, Pa.; Pennsylvania 3, Johns Hopkins 3.
-Williamstown, Mass.; Williams 5, Wesleyan 1.
+Williamstown, Mass.; Willlams 5, Wesleyan 1.

-May 2-Philadelphia, Pa.; Princeton 9, Pennsylvania 0: Pennsylvania 3, Johns Hopkins 3.
+May 2-Philadelphia, Pa.: Princeton 9, Pennsylvania 0; Pennsylvania 3, Johns Hopkins 3.
 Hartford, Ct.; Yale (first team) 7, Hartford Golf Club (first team) 2; Yale (second team) 8, Hartford Golf Club (second team) 1.
 Annapolis, Md.; Naval Academy 4, Lehigh 2.
 New York City; Stevens Technical 4, C. C. N. Y. 2.
 Amherst, Mass.; Amherst 6, Brown 0.
 Easton, Pa.; Lafayette 4, Rutgers 2.

 May 4-Providence, R. I.; Wesleyan 5, Brown 1.
-May 6-South Bethlehem, Fa.; Lafayette 5, Lehigh 1. mouth 0.

 Hanover, N. H.; Harvard 9, Dart